Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Amplitudes and Cross Sections

 Before going to the analysis in details, it's important to understand in a general way how the high energy behavior of $\phi\phi\rightarrow \phi\phi h$ is determined.
 After the unphysical energy increase from longitudinal polarization vectors getting eliminated, physical energy dependence only comes from derivative couplings in dim-6 operators as well as the $\frac{1}{E^2}$ factor of the propagators.
 Understanding the overall energy behavior of the amplitude from the interplay of different factors is the main focus of our analysis.
 We mainly focus on $\phi^+\phi^-\rightarrow \phi^+\phi^- h$ process, and make comments when there is difference with $\phi^+\phi^-\rightarrow h h h$.
-Since we will focus on the high energy behavior, we only keep the leading terms in $\frac{1}{E}$ or $\frac{1}{\Lambda}$.
+Since we will focus on the high energy behavior, we also only keep the leading terms in $\frac{1}{E}$.
+For ${\mathcal A}^{\text BSM}$, we only keep the leading terms of $\frac{c_i}{\Lambda^2}$.
+Higher order terms of $\frac{1}{\Lambda^2}$ are neglected as they are suppressed by additional powers of $\Lambda$.
+Moreover, to be fully consistent when considering higher order terms, we would have to take into account the higher dimensional operators, thus go beyond dim-6 SMEFT.